 Our goal is to raise $18,000, working together across the league.
 The more players who participate, the better for MDLL and the more fun we all have!
 The teams who win the group prizes usually have every single player participating.

-Should I provide a flat donation or a pledge?
+Should supports pledge a flat donation or a per-foot donation?

 How do I get the word out to raise more money easily?

 Share your child's pledge page!
 Find your player in the list and start sharing!
-You can edit it or leave it as it is, and send the link in email or post it on Facebook
+You can edit it or leave it as it is, and send the link in email or post it on social media.

 When does fundraising close?

 Fundraising for the 2019 Hit-a-Thon will close on June 8, 2019.

 Can my player hit if we haven't raised funds?

 Yes, of course.
 We want all of our players to join in the fun.
 Ever dollar helps, though, so we hope you'll think about who might be able to support your player in this way.

 How are the funds used?